This post contains affiliate links.

 As all the deodorants, soaps, shampoos, cosmetics, laundry detergents, and bodily fluids circulate around the plumbing, it causes a build-up of nasty gunk inside the plumbing.

 This gunk is known as biofilm and is very harmful to your health.
-The only way to deal with biofilm is to use a special line flush product to clean the pipes before then having to drain all of the water and start again.
+The only way to deal with biofilm is to use this Ahh-Some line flush product to clean the pipes before then having to drain all of the water and start again.

 4. Staining and water discoloration